hoangpham17/extension-chrome-pip-youtube/privacy.md

 Changes to This Policy
 If we make any changes to this Privacy Policy, we will update this page.

-📄 Privacy Policy – Vietnamese Version (bản phụ để bạn để trên website nếu muốn)
+📄 Privacy Policy – Vietnamese Version

 Chính Sách Quyền Riêng Tư